Swift Orange Line: History

 The new line required the construction of new transit centers at Edmonds College and McCollum Park to replace existing facilities.
 Work at Edmonds College began in May 2022.
 During work on the relocated McCollum Park bus loop, contractors pierced the cap and liner of a former landfill at the site when constructing stormwater drain.
 The excavation resulted in fines for Community Transit and its contractor from the Washington State Department of Ecology for potential water contamination by runoff from the landfill.
 The Orange Line began service on March 30, 2024, with a ribbon-cutting ceremony at Lynnwood City Center station and block party hosted by Edmonds College that drew hundreds of people in attendance.
-For the ribbon-cutting ceremony, Sound Transit parked an empty light rail train that had been used for testing; Link light rail service to Lynnwood is scheduled to begin in late 2024.
+For the ribbon-cutting ceremony, Sound Transit parked an empty light rail train that had been used for testing.
+The Lynnwood Link Extension opened for revenue service on August 30, 2024.

 In April 2024, the first full month of service on the Orange Line, the route had 50,355 boardings and an average of 1,943 per weekday.
 The westbound station at Mill Creek Boulevard and full bus loop at McCollum Park opened in July 2024.